MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## EVENTCOUNT()

-returns number of the events in the case/process
+Returns number of the events in the case/process.

 **Supported context:** process, event